Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 simulated drone, we can use "10.202.0.1" which is the default drone IP address over the virtual Ethernet interface.

-:py:meth:`olympe.Drone.connection` actually performs the connection to the drone.
+:py:meth:`olympe.Drone.connect` actually performs the connection to the drone.
 This would fail if the drone is unreachable (or non-existent) for some reason.

 Then, ``drone(TakeOff()).wait()`` sends the